-Nevertheless, since measures of ethnolinguistic fragmentation are unable to account for the potentially critical role of intra-group heterogeneity in augmenting the risk of conflict in society at large, a central virtue of the proposed measure of population diversity, as proxied by genetic diversity, is that it captures the impact of diversity across individuals within ethnic groups.
+Nevertheless, while measures of ethnolinguistic fragmentation are unable to account for the potentially critical role of intra-group heterogeneity in augmenting the risk of conflict in society at large, a central virtue of the proposed measure of population diversity is that it captures the impact of diversity across individuals within ethnic groups.
 Furthermore, even as a proxy for interethnic divisions, the proposed measure generates substantial insights relative to existing proxies that are based on fractionalization and polarization indices.
-Specifically, notwithstanding some notable exceptions (Fearon, 2003; Desmet et al., 2009; Esteban et al., 2012), the commonly used measures of ethnolinguistic fragmentation typically do not exploit information beyond the proportional representations of ethnolinguistically differentiated groups in the national population - namely, they implicitly assume that these ethnic groups are internally homogenous and culturally "equidistant" from one another.
-In contrast, the proposed measure of national population diversity incorporates information on pairwise inter-group genetic distances, as well as the genetic diversity within each ethnic group, as determined predominantly over the course of the "out of Africa" demic diffusion of humans to the rest of the globe tens of thousands of years ago.
+Specifically, the commonly used measures of ethnolinguistic fragmentation typically do not exploit information beyond the proportional representations of ethnolinguistically differentiated groups in the national population - namely, they implicitly assume that these ethnic groups are internally homogenous and culturally "equidistant" from one another.
+In contrast, the proposed measure of national population diversity

-&lt;sup>2However, in network-based models of conflict involving multiple groups (e.g., König et al., 2017), greater intergroup divergence could mitigate conflict propensity by reducing the strength of inter-group network alliances within one side or another of such conflicts.
+$^{2}$ However, in network-based models of conflict involving multiple groups (e.g., König et al., 2017), greater intergroup divergence could mitigate conflict propensity by reducing the strength of inter-group network alliances within one side or another of such conflicts.